aisharris/switch/README.md

 </details>

-## Stoping the Application
+## Stopping the Application
-Stoping the application, it is necessary to terminate the associated processes executing in each of the three designated terminals.
+To stop the application, the associated processes executing in each of the three designated terminals must be stopped.
 This involves the cessation of the 'Docker-compose' process in the first terminal, the termination of the 'Node.py' script in the second terminal, and the halting of the 'frontend' process in the third terminal.
-This can be done by pressign `Ctrl+C` in each terminal
+This can be done by pressing `Ctrl+C` in each terminal